MiCkEyZzZ/rgroup/README.md

 # The Rick and Morty React App

-In May 2021, I accepted a coding challenge to interview for React Developer at Resolventa Groupe.
+In May 2021, I accepted a coding challenge to interview for React Developer at Resolventa Group.
 A text message was sent to me vie email and describe the challenge.
 In June 2021, I decided to take on the challenge just for fun.
 The main goal that motivated me to try to implement this application using the technologies described below.